How to debug a Node.js web app in Azure App Service

 The IISNode.yml file can also be used to control whether friendly errors or developer errors are returned to the browser when a failure occurs.
 To enable developer errors, add the following line to the IISNode.yml file:

 Once this option is enabled, IISNode will return the last 64K of information sent to stderr instead of a friendly error such as "an internal server error occurred".

 While devErrorsEnabled is useful when diagnosing problems during development, enabling it in a production environment may result in development errors being sent to end users.

-If your web site was created using the Azure Command-Line Tools or Azure PowerShell Cmdlets, a default IISNode.yml file is automatically created.
+If your web app was created using the Azure Command-Line Tools or Azure PowerShell Cmdlets, a default IISNode.yml file is automatically created.

-You can restart the web site by selecting the site from the Azure Management Portal, and then selecting the RESTART button:
+To restart the web app, select the web app in the Azure Portal, and then click RESTART button:

-If the Azure Command-Line Tools are installed in your development environment, you can use the following command to restart the web site:
+If the Azure Command-Line Tools are installed in your development environment, you can use the following command to restart the web app:

 azure site restart [sitename]